sarathsasidharan/sarathsasidharan.github.io/_posts/2021-12-20-Synapse-DataOps.md

 ![Merge](/images/Merge.PNG)

-### Build Pipelines for Generation of Build Artifacts
+### 7.Build Pipelines for Generation of Build Artifacts

 After the PR validation is done and the scripts have been merged into the main branch .
 Next step is to bundle the artifacts for deployment.
 This process is split up into 2: